Sequential composition of answer set programs: Algebraic semantics

 \end{proof}

-As a direct consequence of Theorems \ref{thm:semantics} and \ref{thm:T_P}, we have the following algebraic characterization of (supported) models in terms of composition.
+As a direct consequence of Theorems \ref{t:semantics} and \ref{t:T_P}, we have the following algebraic characterization of (supported) models in terms of composition:

-\begin{corollary} An interpretation $I$ is a model of $P$ iff $P\circ I\subseteq I$, and $I$ is a supported model of $P$ iff $P\circ I=I$. \end{corollary}
+\begin{corollary} An interpretation $I$ is a model of $P$ iff $PI\subseteq I$, and $I$ is a supported model of $P$ iff $PI=I$. \end{corollary}

-\begin{corollary} The space of all interpretations forms an ideal. \end{corollary} \begin{proof} By \prettyref{prop:IP=I}, we know that the space of interpretations forms a right ideal and \prettyref{thm:T_P} implies that it is a left ideal---hence, it forms an ideal. \end{proof}
+\begin{corollary} The space of all interpretations forms an ideal. \end{corollary} \begin{proof} By \prettyref{f:IP=I}, we know that the space of interpretations forms a right ideal and \prettyref{t:T_P} implies that it is a left ideal --- hence, it forms an ideal. \end{proof}